-If anyone feels that they have been the object of sexual harassment, you are encouraged, in the strongest terms, to report it.
-Such reporting can be to the Department Head or any faculty member in the Department, or to a student selected by AGSO to act as a liaison (if otherwise unspecified, this will be the AGSO President).
+If anyone feels that they have been the object of insensitivity, discrimination, and/or harassment, they are encouraged to report it.
+Such reporting can be to the Department Head, any faculty member in the Department, or to a student selected by AGSO to act as a liaison (if otherwise unspecified, this will be the AGSO President).
 If you are a staff member, you can report to any supervisory personnel (including the Department Head).
 If you wish to report anonymously within the Department, a typewritten note in an envelope placed in the box of the Department Head (or box of any supervisor) is acceptable.
 Any report received by Department personnel will be communicated to the Department Head unless the Department Head is the subject of the report, in which case it will be communicated to the Dean of the College of Arts and Sciences.
 The Department Head or Dean will determine a course of action, in consultation with the Office of Institutional Equity if necessary.
-If a subject is uncomfortable reporting it within the Department, you can contact the Office of Institutional Equity (OIE) at email@example.com, (575) 646-3635 (http://eeo.nmsu.edu).
+If a subject is uncomfortable reporting it within the Department, they can contact the Office of Institutional Equity (OIE) directly at email@example.com, (575) 646-3635 (http://equity.nmsu.edu).
 Any such reports will be taken seriously.
 Per NMSU policy, the Office of Institutional Equity should be notified of any reports of harassment, so if such behavior is reported to you, you have an obligation to notify OIE; OIE will be notified of any reports made to the DH.
-See https://eeo.nmsu.edu/files/2013/11/Step-by-Step-Guide.pdf for a guide to reporting.
+See https://equity.nmsu.edu/report-an-incident/ for information on reporting.

 NMSU has also contracted with an external provider, EthicsPoint, to provide employees with an alternative anonymous way to confidentially report activities that are in violation of university policy, see http://auditservices.nmsu.edu/reporting-line/